aota/kaleidofest.ca/about.md

 Now you can donate (one time or monthly) online and receive a tax reciept for your amazing support.
 Click the Canada Helps button below and start giving!

 <A HREF="https://www.canadahelps.org/CharityProfilePage.aspx?CharityID=d109438"><IMG SRC="//www.canadahelps.org/image/DonateNowLink/en/Donate2.png" BORDER="0" ALT="Donate Now Through CanadaHelps.org!"/></A>

+## Media: Recent videos

+Arts on the Ave is revitalizing and bringing life to 118 Avenue.
+View the story by ShawTV here.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9dveEj2NnoI" frameborder="0" allowfullscreen></iframe>